Why is change so hard?

 We are creatures of habit

 We are most comfortable living in a world of routine behaviour.
 We may take the shortest path to do something, and by doing it repeatedly, it starts to become routine.
-We may do these things without thinking about it too much.
+We often do these things without thinking about it too much.

 Our emotions and environment hold us back